 If you are an urbanist seeking the preeminence of density or an outlander of the city, hoping to save the forest from billions of little houses, the task is clear.
 Unite on containing urban regions, and you both win.
 Explore, share, laugh at hopelessness.
 Everything is possible.RLC

-All settlements have politically finite boundaries that yield the average number of people (or workforce, or name it) per square mile, kilometers, hectare, or acres per year or decade by day and night.
-Density can be a ratio of a building’s size to a lot area.
+All settlements have politically finite boundaries that yield the average number of people (or workforce, or name it) per square mile, kilometer, hectare, or acre per year or decade by day and night.
+Density is a way to describe many things.
+A building’s size is defined by ratios, such as building volume to land area.
 It can also include a percentage of the total floor area expressed as embedded energy, green area, parking, setback, and even balcony space.
-Determining the potential of density starts with measures of mass in volume and the services leading to human well-being.
-The argument is simple; the city must become a finite, measurable entity.
-The argument must remain a simple one; the city must become a measurable entity with the offer of unlimited growth.
-If the urban places we build cannot be made finite, they are a metastasizing Cancer on the earth.
+Determining the potential of density starts with measures of mass in a space providing services supporting human well-being.
+The argument is simple; Build cities as finite, measurable entities.
+The argument must remain a simple one; If a city becomes a measurable entity, it can offer unlimited growth.
+If the urban places we build cannot be made finite, they will metastasize like cancer on the earth.
 The solution to this problem is a line in the sand.

-Only a third of the earth’s landscape is urbanized, and each part is instructive of adaptation to restraint.
+Only a third of the earth’s landscape is urbanized, and each part is instructive in adaptation to restraint.
 The densest regions are near natural resources and the ocean.
 They range from heartbreaking failures to soaring enclosures of fully actualized human potential.
 This duality is now squarely before the change-makers.
-The rationalized contradictions of have and “have not” are changing rapidly to those of the knowing and the unknowing.

 The Responsibilities of Membership

-The densities of regions such as New York or Los Angeles metro areas are abstractions without a stable boundary.
+The densities of regions such as New York or Los Angeles metro areas are abstractions without stable boundaries.
 The series of posts offered are “prompts,” not essays.
 The purpose of each is to discuss aspects of one subject.
-Imagine making one hard-line boundary around “the city,” which could stop it in its tracks.
+Imagine making one hard-line boundary around “the city,” which could stop itn.
 Everything inside that line will become super urban; all found outside will become less and less.
 Both sides’ implications suggest a win/win for both, and I would argue for the planet.
 See the Table of Prompts for tables of prompts.

 People worldwide interested in building instructive density measures have many challenges — vehicle type per square mile of impervious surface cover, people per/ kilometer of rail transit, a gallon of water or gasoline.
 How about “hotness” in bytes per second exchanged into “meet-ups” per acre?